SebastianMusic/nvimClipboardSyncDaemonCpp/README.md

 # WIP Info
-The plugin now functions sort of, it correctly transfers clipboard data to and from remote machines to local host and syncs this correctly.
-The issue now is memory allocation making it so that when you exit any connected nvim instance it makes the daemon crash, something which needs fixing before any actual usage. other than that its getting close.
+The plugin is in now a sort of working state. the only currently known crash is when you rapidly yank repeatedly on the remote server (holding in y) that will crash it.
+It makes the local daemon for some reason read multiple of the same issue which is the issue being actively investigated

 # Nvim clipboard sync daemon